vli777/pyport/README.md

 Instructions:
 1. Download [Yahoo] stock price data and place in a folder within the root directory.
-2. Specify folder name and configure allocation limits in weight_bounds.
+2. Specify folder name and other config params
 3. Run

+If using Black Litterman model, you need to enter relative views for each asset.
 Standard columns OHLC and volume are dropped.
 Date as index, Adj Close as price input